 And there was nothing like it on the market at the time, and it just occurred to me that this is ridiculous, that why wouldn’t the tastiest whiskey that I’ve ever had in America be available?
 And then you look into it and you start looking at this government legislation that legislated away this tasty juice.
 And I’m like, “Well, this doesn’t make any sense.”

 So did you do primary source research?
 Were you going into old documents for recipes?
-How do you learn how it was done pre-prohibition days?
+How do you learn how it was done pre-Prohibition days?
 Is that literature readily available or did you have to find it?

 There was some digging for sure, but there’s some information out there.
 David Wondrich wrote a lovely article about the death and the rebirth of rye whiskey in Pennsylvania and tells great stories about the Overholt Distillery catching fire.
 And then they put it out by busting up the steam pipes that were running through the rickhouse.
 And then I was like, “Oh wait, why are there steam pipes running through the rickhouse?”
 And then you realize, oh, they’re temperature cycling their whiskey barrels during the winter.

-And that’s one of the reasons that we ended up in Industry City, is that there’s steam heat available nine to five Monday to Friday during the winter.
+And that’s one of the reasons that we ended up in Industry City, is that there’s steam heat available 9 to 5 Monday to Friday during the winter.
 So our barrels are getting heat cycled when they’re in there.
 So little bits of information like this helped inform the decisions that we made as a brand about how we were creating the whiskey, the mash bills that we were using, the way we’re storing the whiskey.

 So you start this distillery, Fort Hamilton, from scratch.
 Takes a few years for whiskey to mature.
 Like you were saying, Widow Jane’s model was buy whiskeys from someone else, slap a label on it.
 Do you feel like since it takes time for whiskey to mature and you started in 2016, are you just now hitting your stride?
 Is your whiskey just now finally getting as good as it can be?
 It’s been a chaotic couple of years for small business owners.